If the textures in the the default library don't produce the effect you're looking for, you can capture your own textures or shapes.

 - If you want your shape to flow tightly around a corner.

-NOTE: Did you know you can turn the brush stamp display off?
+NOTE: Did you know you can turn the brush stamp display off in Sketchbook Pro?
 Well, you can!
 This helps with brush performance and speeds things up when using a large brush stamp.
 Select Preferences > Brush > Brush Stamp and deactivate Display brush stamp.